 With the continuous rise in the global population, the demand for food has also increased at an alarming rate.
 The conventional practices of agriculture and animal husbandry have been unable to fulfill the nutritional requirements of the present population.
 This has resulted in malnutrition owing to deficiency of protein in food.

-Single Cell Protein
+What is Single Cell Protein?

-The microorganisms utilize the carbon and nitrogen present in these materials and convert them into high-quality protein which can be used as a supplement in both human and animal feed.
+The microorganisms utilize the carbon and nitrogen present in these materials and convert them into high-quality proteins which can be used as a supplement in both human and animal feed.
 The single cell proteins can be readily used as fodder for achieving fattening of calves, pigs, and poultry and even in fish breeding.

 Single Cell Protein (SCP) offers an unconventional but plausible solution to this problem of protein deficiency being faced by the entire humanity.